Daphne Hatcher

 Daphne Roehr Hatcher

 She received a BFA degree in art from the University of North Texas School of Visual Arts and has received many awards for her work in the ceramic field, including the UNT 1999 President’s Citation.
-“Control, surrender, the integration of surface and form: these are considerations focused on in my current body of work.
-I have fired pots with glazed surfaces in various kilns, often with complex layers and patterns, but wood firing provides the balance between control and surrender I seek.”

 Daphne Hatcher exhibits widely in invitational and juried exhibitions, both nationally and internationally.
 In recent years she has exhibited her ceramic art in the San Angelo Museum of Fine Arts, The University of Iowa Museum of Art, The South Texas Institute for the Arts, The Ohio Craft Museum, The Vermont Clay Studio and the Dallas Visual Arts Center.